-My MA project 'Engaging Animals: The Question of Human Identity in Philippe de Thaon's Bestiaire' focused on the divide between the human and the animal in the medieval bestiary tradition, specifically in the Bestiaire by Philippe de Thaon.
 My doctoral research explores the themes of animal sound, noise and language in medieval French and English literature written in Anglo-Norman England, including glossaries and treatises, bestiaries, hagiography, fables, lyric and song.
 My work challenges some theoretical assumptions in contemporary animal studies by focusing on how language and sound expression is used to redefine networks of relation between humans and nonhumans in the Middle Ages.
-I am currently writing articles on Walter of Bibbesworth's Tretiz, the vernacular Lives of St Francis of Assisi, and the literary patronage of Adeliza of Louvain.
+I consider the ways important texts from the Middle Ages, including the Fables by Marie de France and the Life of Saint Francis of Assisi use the sounds of beasts and birds to reinforce human exceptionalism whilst simultaneously placing the noises of different creatures back into the mouths of human audiences.
+I am currently writing articles on Walter of Bibbesworth's Tretiz, the vernacular Lives of St Francis of Assisi, and the literary patronage of medieval consort Adeliza of Louvain.

 My postdoctoral project considers the use of ecology and the environment in conceptualisations of medieval medicine, in particular how myths and legends of healing with nonhuman animals and birds were communicated through medieval texts.
 In broader terms, I am also interested in ecocriticism and the environmental humanities, sound studies and translation studies.

 'Translating Cultures of the Past': Further details about this Warwick Monash Alliance funded video project are available on the Centre for the Study of the Renaissance website.

 Medieval Seminar Series: I have been a co-organiser and assistant of the Medieval Seminar Series (HRC) at Warwick University.
 I am also a webmaster for Medievalists at Warwick and run the programme's social media.

 Medieval Reading Group: I have been an active member of the Medieval Reading Group.